davidmacmillan/DeepLearningStudyGroup/README.md

 # Deep Learning Study Group
-Papers, code etc for Deep Learning Study Group
+Papers, code, etc. for Deep Learning Study Group
 Meeting time - Tuesdays, 6:30 pm California time on Zoom
 Zoom and Discord links are on the meetup page